 A special download is available that includes method detection limit (MDL), lower reporting limit (LRL), detection condition, a qualifier field for every chemical result, where results >MDL but < LRL are reported that actual result versus a zero.
 All other exports provide the MDL and LRL values in a FAQ download and results >MDL and <LRL are reported as zero.

-If you are a new user to the River Watch database, please log on and register one time.
+If you are a new user to the River Watch database, register for public access first.
 You will get an email confirming your registration and permission to access River Watch data.

 River Watch Watershed Reports and Data Displays